encode/httpx/docs/quickstart.md

 Any `gzip` and `deflate` HTTP response encodings will automatically be decoded for you.
 If `brotlipy` is installed, then the `brotli` response encoding will be supported.
-If `zstandard` is installed, then `zstd` response encodings will also be supported.
+If `backports.zstd` is installed on Python < 3.14, then `zstd` response encodings will also be supported.

 For example, to create an image from binary data returned by a request, you can use the following code: